Oliver Rowland: 2016–17 season

 During the 2016-17 season, Rowland was hired by Renault e.Dams as a standby replacement for Sébastien Buemi for the 2017 Mexico City ePrix.

 2018–19 season

 In November 2018, Rowland joined the championship full-time with the newly re-branded Nissan e.Dams following the departure of Alexander Albon to Toro Rosso.
 He claimed his first pole in Formula E in Sanya ePrix and finished in second place in the race, which was his first podium in Formula E.

 2019–20 season

-He took his first Formula E win at the 2020 Berlin ePrix, leading every lap after starting on pole position.
+Rowland took his first Formula E win at the 2020 Berlin ePrix, leading every lap after starting on pole position.

 Return to Mahindra (2022–2023)

 2021–22 season

 Rowland moved to Mahindra for the 2021–22 Formula E season.
 He took his first points finish for the team at the 2022 Diriyah ePrix.
 Rowland retired from the inaugural Jakarta ePrix after losing one of this tyres on the second lap.